ajosedev/knowledge/notes/20220902125029-hot-potato-process.md

 # The Hot Potato process

 A big misconception between designers and developers is that 'handoff' is a one-time, one-direction event.
-A designer hand off their files to a developer, and the processis complete.
+A designer hand off their files to a developer, and the process is complete.

 This isn't the reality.
 Questions arise at later times, timelines shift, resources change, certain things aren't feasible, etc.